gpxl/ai-configs/README.md

-# Built To Chill
+# Gerlando's AI Configs

-This repo contains AI development rules and tools for both Cursor IDE and Claude Code.
-These files have significantly improved development outcomes and I hope they help you too!
+This repo contains my config rules for both Cursor IDE and Claude Code.
+They are messy and very much a work in progress but they've helped me achieve pretty good results while vibe, prompt, context coding or whatever we're calling it today.

 ## Choose Your AI Development Tool